 Stir in the sour cream.
 Then, slowly drizzle 1-2 tablespoons of ice-cold water over the mixture.
 Gently stir or use your hands to combine.

 The dough will remain rough, not wet.
 It should press together easily with the consistency of cookie dough.
-If the dough is too dry to hold together, add an extra tablespoon of ice water as needed.

 Use your hands to form a dough ball.
 Put the dough ball on the counter.
 Divide in two.
 If making a double-crust pie, you can opt to add a little more dough to one "half", allowing for more dough to roll out a larger bottom crust.